balzac-lang/balzac/docs/source/nutshell.rst

 	:class: img-border
 	:align: center

-The serialized transaction can  be send to the Bitcoin network using the Bitcoin client command ``bitcoin-cli sendrawtransaction``.
+The serialized transaction can  be sent to the Bitcoin network using the Bitcoin client command ``bitcoin-cli sendrawtransaction``.
 Please note, that before sending it, the unspecified input must be substituted by an actual transaction identifier, as in the following example: